acidanthera/VoodooPS2/README.md

 It is important that you follow these instructions as it is not a good idea to have two different ApplePS2Controller.kexts under different names:

+- remove /S/L/E/AppleACPIPS2Nub.kext (sudo rm -rf /System/Library/Extensions/AppleACPIPS2Nub.kext)
+   (note: this is only for version 1.7.4 or greater)
 - remove /S/L/E/ApplePS2Controller.kext (sudo rm -rf /System/Library/Extensions/ApplePS2Controller.kext)
-- install AppleACPIPS2Nub.kext and VoodooPS2Controller.kext using your favorite Kext installer (Kext Wizard)
+- install VoodooPS2Controller.kext using your favorite Kext installer (Kext Wizard) (note: for versions prior to 1.7.4, you must install AppleACPIPS2Nub.kext as well)
 - optional: rebuild permissions and kernel cache
 - reboot

 ### Feedback: